wazuh/wazuh-documentation/source/user-manual/registering/agent-enrollment.rst

 #.
-Deploy the Wazuh agent with Manager IP defined.
+Deploy the Wazuh agent with manager IP defined.

     .. code-block:: console